Lion NZ leaves Freemans Bay for CBD

 Lion New Zealand has left Freemans Bay for new national headquarters in Auckland's CBD.

-Craig Baldie, country director, said the business had moved into 136 Fanshawe St near the Halsey St intersection.
+Country director Craig Baldie said the business had moved into 136 Fanshawe St near the Halsey St intersection.

 The building was developed by Mansons TCLM and tenants include MC (previously Meredith Connell), Fidelity Life, 2degrees and Tower.